LukeGall/Level-4-Solo-Project/notesDiary.md

 * Confirmation component will have a form in it so use a service for this

 Puzzle board will extend the current board
-* Two new slot arrays for starting setup and final set up
+* Two new slot arrays for starting setup and final set up -done
-* Will have a set of pieces that are allowed
+* Will have a set of pieces that are allowed - done
 * Board object should have the set of pieces then selection component can use this - done

 Puzzle board.ts